Malferrari48/CSL_med_classifier/README.md

 For more details, please refer to the Jupyter file and the links within.

-The project, along with the oral presentation, resulted in a grade of 27/30.
+The project together with the oral presentation and various theory questions led to the grade 27/30.